dorfjungs/drone-globalize/README.md

     # Optional, Default = 30
     # The timeout for after each sync cycle (in seconds)
-    SYNC_TIME: 60
+    SYNC_SLEEP_TIME: 60
   volumes:
     # Optional
-    # If yo're using `SQLITE_ENABLED` you should also mount the database here
+    # You can mount the drone data here in case you want to use the
+    # database features (like data diff checks)
     # Read-Only is sufficient
     - drone-data:/data:ro
 ```